Data economy

-A data economy is a global digital ecosystem in which data is gathered, organized, and exchanged by a network of vendors for the purpose of deriving value from the accumulated information.
-Data inputs are collected by a variety of actors including search engines, social media websites, online vendors, brick and mortar vendors, payment gateways, software as a service (SaaS) purveyors, and an increasing number of firms deploying connected devices on the Internet of Things (IoT).
-The gathered data is then passed to individuals or firms which typically take a fee.
-In the United States, the Consumer Financial Protection Bureau and other agencies have developed early models to regulate data economy.
+A data economy is a global digital ecosystem in which data is gathered, organized, and exchanged by a network of companies, individuals, and institutions to create economic value.
+The raw data is collected by a variety of factors, including search engines, social media websites, online vendors, brick and mortar vendors, payment gateways, software as a service (SaaS) purveyors, and an increasing number of firms deploying connected devices on the Internet of Things (IoT).
+Once collected, this data is typically passed on to individuals or firms, often for a fee.
+In the United States, the Consumer Financial Protection Bureau and other agencies have developed early models to regulate the data economy.

-Data collected and managed in the data economy must be stored on dedicated servers.
-These servers can be located on-premises for access from a single physical location, or off-premises.
-The data will reside in data centers and will remain available for access and exchange via internet-based applications, referred to collectively as the cloud.
 Storing and securing collected data represent a significant portion of the data economy.

 Data economy categories

 Big data economy

 Big data is defined as the algorithm-based analysis of large-scale, distinct digital data for purposes of prediction, measurement, and governance.

+This involves processing vast amounts of information from various sources, like social media, sensors, or online transactions, using advanced computer programs (algorithms).
+These algorithms help uncover patterns, trends, and insights that would be impossible to identify manually, enabling applications such as predicting consumer behavior or optimizing city traffic systems.

+Data barter

+Data barter occurs when goods or services are exchanged for customer data, typically at a zero monetary price.
+This phenomenon is common in digital services such as free apps, where the value of the data collected can be substantial.
+Data barter may not be captured by traditional GDP measures, leading to potential underestimation of economic activity.

+Partial data barter

+In the process of economic transactions, firms acquire data about customers: the goods they purchased, the time at which they shopped or perhaps a means of payment, zip code or operating system.
+This data is valuable to firms.
+Firms that value such data should have an extra incentive do more transactions to gather more data.
+To do more transactions, a firm needs to lower its price or offer a higher-quality product at the same price, to induce more customers to come.
+Profit maximization dictates that firms that value data should offer customers lower prices (per unit of quality or quantity).
+This decline in the price, which is compensated for by the transfer of valuable data, is referred to as partial data barter.

 Human-driven data economy

 The human-driven data economy is a fair and functioning data economy in which data is controlled and used fairly and ethically in a human-oriented manner.
 The human-driven data economy is linked to the MyData Movement and is a human-centered approach to personal data management.

+This means that individuals have the ability to decide how their personal information is used and shared, ensuring transparency and accountability.
+It also aims to create systems where data contributes to societal benefits without compromising individual rights.